 We don’t receive any credit card or bank information from any site.
 Even if we did, we would freak out and immediately notify both you and the platform that something was horribly wrong.
 It’s never happened, but if it did, you’d know about it as soon as we did.

 We’ll use the name you provide to your donation platform of choice to thank you in our monthly donor appreciation blog posts.
-If you don’t want to be included, contact us when you set up your subscription or make your donation, and we’ll remove you from the list.
+We’ll use your email address to send you regular (usually monthly) updates to our Premium Content folder, along with news or other announcements.
+If you don’t want to be included, you can contact us at any time and we’ll remove you from the list.
 But thank you just the same!

 Anyone We Contract With

 If you’re an author, narrator, artist or other recipient of a contract, our editorial teams will ask for some personal information to complete the paperwork.
 This normally includes a mailing address (necessary for a valid contract with an individual), your email address (for communication), and your preferred payment method.
-We only use or store this information to process your contract (and send the occasional holiday card).
+We only use or store this information to process or communicate with you about your contract.

 Collection of Information by Third Parties